 Consider these alternatives to faxing:

-- Mobile apps - Document scanning apps
+- Mobile apps.
+Document scanning apps produce higher quality images.

-- Postal mail - Original quality preserved
+- Postal mail.
+Original quality is fully preserved.

 Hybrid approach